10 Important Questions to Ask Before You Become an Egg Donor

 What is Egg Donation?

-Egg Donation is process by which a woman (referred to as the donor) provides her eggs to another woman (known as the recipient) to assist in the conception of a baby.
+Egg donation is a process by which a woman (referred to as the donor) provides her eggs to intended parent(s) to assist in the conception of a baby.

 Egg donation is a safe and widely accepted means of assisted reproduction.
 For women whose medical conditions prevent them from becoming pregnant, egg donation (in conjunction with in-vitro fertilization), can be a means to starting a family.